-The Rhetoric and Professional Writing program at Oklahoma State University offers a distinctive curriculum for those who not only love language but love what language can do in the world.
+The Rhetoric and Writing Studies program at Oklahoma State University offers a distinctive curriculum for those who not only love language but love what language can do in the world.
 Specifically, the program investigates the act of composing texts in multiple situated contexts within both academic and workplace settings.

 Rigorous, critical engagement with theories of rhetoric, genre, discourse, and pedagogy characterize the variety of courses offered, as does thoughtful dialogue between theory and practice.
 Students may choose to prepare for academic or professional writing positions.